 - DNA for paternity: Call 1-800-362-2368 to make an appointment.
 We are a collection site only.

-- Gonorrhea and Chlamydia Testing: Go to Room 104, restrictions apply.
+- Gonorrhea and Chlamydia Testing: Screening for testing is done in Room 104.

 - HIV Screen: Go to Room 104.
 No exam required.